 Once your phone has been unlocked you will receive a confirmation from the carrier.
 Now follow these steps:

-- Power down the phone.
-Hold down the Sleep/Wake button and move your finger across.
+- Power down the phone: hold down the Sleep/Wake button and swipe your finger across as directed.

 - Use the SIM card tool (or a straightened paper clip) to eject the SIM card holder from the side of the phone.

-- Remove the old SIM card from the SIM card holder.
-Place your new SIM card into the SIM card holder.
+- Remove the old SIM card from the card holder.
+Place your new SIM - from a different network - into the card holder.

 - Reinsert the SIM card holder into the iPhone.

-How do I update an unlocked phone without the SIM card?
+How to update an unlocked phone without the SIM card

 If you've requested an unlock from your carrier, but have not got the original SIM card, you will need to reset the phone before it will be unlocked.
-First, ensure that you have requested an unlock from the carrier.
-Now follow these steps
+First, ensure you have requested an unlock from the carrier.
+Now follow these steps:

 - Back up your iPhone.
 Either using Backup (Settings > iCloud > Storage & Backup > Back Up Now) or by connecting the iPhone to a computer and Using iTunes to perform a backup.